diviz-mit/simple-data-collection-server/README.md

-# simple-counter
+# Simple data-collecting python server
-A simple python server that keeps a counter and can be deployed to Heroku.
+A simple python server that can:
+- serve an html page
+- collect data that is PUT to the address /data and save locally or to an s3 bucket
+- keep a simple counter

+Can be deployed to Heroku.

+# Setup
+To save data in local files, set the var `SAVE_LOCALLY` in `server.py` to `True`; to save to S3, set the var to `False`.

+If you want to use with S3, you must set the env vars in `example_config.sh`, locally and/or in the heroku remote.

-To run locally: python3 server.py [port num]
+To run locally: `python3 server.py [port num]`

 Modified from: https://gist.github.com/bradmontgomery/2219997

-TODO:
-- add routes to save data that is posted to it as a file
-- Figure out how to serve an HTML page from this same server
-- investigate if this will scale appropriately